 Consumer and customer satisfaction

-One of the most important values of the business simply because of the satisfaction of the consumers and clients directly depends on preserving and increasing the income of the company and improving its image and reputation.
+One of the most important values of the business simply because the satisfaction of the consumers and clients directly depends on preserving and increasing the income of the company and improving its image and reputation.

 For any organization, leading or starting, the ability to see prospects in their field, to realize them, and most importantly – to compete successfully with others, is largely dependent on the implementation of change.
 Innovation is a necessary and indispensable condition for continued success because they make the required changes to survive the company and thus prevent instability.

-The most important thing for the leader in the growth of the company through innovation.
+The most important thing for the leader is the growth of the company through innovation.
 Each of them is well aware that without innovation, companies run the risk of stopping their development and losing profits in the long run.

 Each company has a set of established beliefs and behaviors that allow employees to interact effectively with each other.
 As the effectiveness of staff work depends to a large extent.